 Gardens Ablaze

 I got a Knock Out a few years back for Mother's day and dutifully planted it in the garden, hoping it would make a nice addition.
 Below is a picture of that plant four years ago, circled in red.
 See it back there?
 I might have taken this picture in the same year I got it or maybe a year later - I can't really remember and it doesn't really matter, because this is a FAST grower, folks.

-So next time you are at the big box store and happen to pass by a Knock Out, BUY it!
-You absolutely won't be sorry if you have an appreciation for SPECTACULAR roses!
+Anyhow, next time you are at the big box store and happen to pass by a Knock Out, BUY it!
+You absolutely won't be sorry if you have an appreciation for spectacular roses, need a flowering hedge, or just want an impressive focal point for your landscape.

+Gardens Ablaze